In northeast Wisconsin, Afterglow Lake Resort stays on top of the heap.

 "Anything to keep everybody outdoors, that's our goal," she said.
 "We make sure everybody has fun."

-Trip Tips: Winter at Afterglow Resort
+Trip Tips: Winter at Afterglow Lake Resort in northeast Wisconsin

 Accommodations: Housekeeping cottages have wood-burning fireplaces.
 Sheets and towels are not provided.
-We stayed at one of two units that are 2/3-mile up the road but didn't mind the distance.

 Skiing usually is very good through March.
 The resort also is very popular in summer, with many activities for families; reserve for both seasons as early as possible.

-Inside, there's a whirlpool and sauna, plus ping-pong, foosball, pool and air hockey.
+Indoor activities: There's a whirlpool and sauna, plus ping-pong, foosball, pool and air hockey.
 A game and puzzle room overlooks the lake.

 Dining: Lanny's Fireside Restaurant, north of Conover on U.S. 45, is only 10 minutes from Afterglow and features the excellent cooking of chef Lanny Studdard, who favors such European-influenced cuisine as beef rouladen and rack of lamb stuffed with Montrachet goat cheese.
 Reserve at 715-547-8120.

-Bent's Camp, 10 miles west of Land O' Lakes, serves good food and is worth a visit just for the atmosphere; its 1906 log restaurant has stone fireplaces, paned windows overlooking Mamie Lake, lots of old photos and interior walls covered by thick squares of birch bark held in place by cedar strips.
+Bent's Camp, 10 miles west of Land O' Lakes, serves good food and also is worth a visit just for the atmosphere; its 1906 log restaurant has stone fireplaces, paned windows overlooking Mamie Lake, lots of old photos and interior walls covered by thick squares of birch bark held in place by cedar strips.

 Eagle River, 17 miles south, has many good restaurants and also is the place to stop for groceries.
 For more, see Full throttle in Eagle River.